 Then in 2013 he began his mandatory military service, returning to acting in 2015 with the leading role in Descendants of the Sun, playing the leader of a UN peacekeeping unit..
 Originally some people worried if he could carry off such a masculine role, but now they can’t imagine any other actor in that role.

 From athlete, to variety show cast member, to actor Song Joong Ki has proved himself to be a multitalented celebrity who still seems modest and grounded in the real world.
-I can’t wait for his next Kdrama.
+I am looking forward to his next project.

 So Ji Sub trained as a swimmer for 11 years and even won a bronze medal at the Korean National Games.
 He has said that swimming and hip hop were his interests when he was young and that he had no interest in becoming an actor.
 Liking hip hop and having an athletic swimmer’s body on a six foot frame he decided to try out for a modeling job that might place him near his hip hop idol Kim Sung Jae.
 He got the job and discovered he could make money by modeling.

 It wasn’t long before modeling led to small acting parts and the rest is history.
 So Ji Sub has acted in multiple movies and Kdramas as well as making appearances on variety shows.
 His most famous works might be his most recent, Master’s Sun, and Oh!
 My Venus, however he feels that What Happened in Bali was one of his best roles.

 In 2018 he starred in the movie Be With You as well as the drama My Secret Terius for which he won ‘Daesung’ award.